mlhartme/sushi/README.md

 # Migrating from Sushi 2.8.x

-* Command line parsing has been moved into a separate project https://github.com/mlhartme/inline
+* Command line parsing has been moved into a separate project https://github.com/mlhartme/inline, see migration instructions there
+* replace Node.createReader/Writer with Node.newReader/Writer

 # Tests